Sarthak-ONS/cannes-bk/README.md

 # Cannes: The E-Commerce App | Built with MERN Stack

-This is a full stack project for an e-commerce web application that provides features such as user authentication, products management, order processing, payment gateway integration, and inventory management.
-The following services have been used in this app:
+This is a full stack project for an e-commerce web application that provides features such as user authentication, products management, order processing, payment gateway integration, and inventory management

 ## Features